wickedgoodruby/rfp-2013/rachel-ober.creating-maintaining-enforcing-style-guide.md

 ### Additional Notes ###

-And action-oriented talk describing tool sets that can replace Bootstrap with other technologies so that front-end developers aren't tied into one framework and subjected to its whims.
+And action-oriented talk to walk through consolidating technologies and implementing a sound style guide for a development team to use.

 ## Social ##